 More importantly, it simplifies the often complex content creation process that comes with using an LMS.
 Easygenerator is a user-friendly tool built for subject matter experts, enabling a bottom-up learning model referred to as Employee-Generated Learning (EGL).

-But if you haven’t heard of EGL, we’ll explain what it is and how you can use it to solve the challenges of an LMS.
-Are you ready?
+If you haven’t heard of EGL yet, let us give you a brief overview of the concept to show you how you can use it to solve the challenges of an LMS.

 Under EGL, subject matter experts are empowered to create e-learning content themselves.
-That means L&D professionals no longer have to spend significant time and effort developing content using complex tools built for designers.
-Instead, they can hand the content creation process off to any employee with subject matter expertise, and take on a supervisory role instead.
-This accelerates the circulation of knowledge and enables L&D to focus on other tasks in their backlog.
+That means L&D professionals no longer needto spend significant time and effort developing training content using complex tools built for designers.
+Instead, they can hand the content creation process off to any employee with subject matter expertise, and take on a coaching role instead.
+This accelerates the circulation of knowledge and enables L&D to focus on more important tasks in their backlog.

 An easy-to-use authoring tool in combination with EGL also makes it much easier to keep content up to date, saving you time and money down the road that would have otherwise gone to creating the same content from scratch.

 Not only do you know how to launch a Learning Management System, but you also have the opportunity to consider the more efficient process of EGL.
-With all the investment in time, money, resources that creating an LMS from scratch requires, it’s worth asking the question of whether we need the traditional form of an LMS anymore.
+With all the investment in time, money, resources that creating an LMS from scratch requires, it’s worth asking the question: do you need an LMS?
 With the benefits that other user-centric tools offer, it may be time to look for LMS-lite solutions like Easygenerator, instead.